aqiu384/p5r-walkthrough/src/metaverse.md

     * Need to maximize damage output to efficiently clear waves
     * Prepare a spread of single-target attack items for every element
     * Fuse a spread of personas with all-target element spells and boosts and a Concentrate buffer for Joker
-    * During a wave Joker leads with Concentrate, rest of party knocks down a single robo with an element item to maximize Baton Pass chain, and Joker finishes with 2 casts of a max-buffed all-target spell exploiting current wave weakness
+    * During a wave Joker leads with Concentrate, rest of party knocks down a single robo with an element item to maximize Baton Pass chain, and Joker finishes with 2 casts of a max-buffed zero-cost all-target spell exploiting current wave weakness

 #### Casino Palace
 * You can hold Third Eye down the entire time to see enemies in darkness